AseemShaikh32/PRODIGY_CS_02/README.md

 # PRODIGY_CS_02

-Pixel Mnipulation for image Ebcryption.
+Pixel Mnipulation for Image Ebcryption.
 Developed a simple image encryption tool using pixel manipulation.
 Where you can perform operations like swapping pixel values or applying a basic mathematical operation to each pixel.
 It allow users to encrypt and decrypt images.

-# Image Encryption and Pixel Manipulation Tool
+# Pixel Manipulation for Image Encryption

 This Python script provides functionalities to encrypt and decrypt images using a simple encryption algorithm based on XOR operation.
 It also allows users to swap the RGB values of pixels in an image.